marvin-hansen/iggy-streaming-system/README.md

 # Iggy Streaming System

-A sample streaming project that showcases end to end streaming with the [Iggy.rs messaging system](https://iggy.rs/) that is capable of processing millions of messages per second on a single machine.
+A sample streaming project written in Rust that showcases end to end streaming with the [Iggy.rs messaging system](https://iggy.rs/) that is capable of processing millions of messages per second on a single machine.

 This project integrates all three Binance services: spot, coin future and usd future and relays market data SBE encoded via iggy.